oceanhackweek/preliminary/_episodes/00-oceanhack-intro.md

 [**Conda**](http://conda.pydata.org/docs/) is an **open source `package` and `environment` management system for python libraries**.
 We will be using various
 Python libraries with multiple dependencies, so it is critical that you have some sort of package management system in place.
 Conda can be installed in almost any computer.
-The advantage of conda compared to `pip` is that it has a built in environment management system as well as the management of binaries, and low level dependencies.
+The advantage of [`conda` compared to `pip`](https://jakevdp.github.io/blog/2016/08/25/conda-myths-and-misconceptions) is that it has a built in environment management system as well as the management of binaries, and non-python dependencies.

 Here are the system requirements: